josephdaw/e-commerce-backend/README.md

 ## Description
 An Express.js API that uses Sequelize to interact with a MySQL database to create the back end for an e-commerce site.

+For a video of how to set-up the application and a demonstration of the API end points, [please click here](https://drive.google.com/file/d/1383xKkq3TUZL2EdbRcUf18nCu72lBn8S/view?usp=sharing).

 ### User Story

 ```md